 Some of the divine flexing in this surah serves as a response to the cynicism of the disbelievers.
 A number of their jabs at Muhammad involve God seeming apathetic or unable to validate His messenger.
 Thus the surah in flexing is asserting that just because God hasn’t done something, it doesn’t mean He isn’t able to.
 God hasn’t provided for Muhammad a sustaining garden –but that’s not because He can’t do so!
 God is only using one messenger –but that’s not because He couldn’t send more!
 Why God will or won’t do something is held beyond questioning though, as evidenced by the surah never raising or answering that question.

 Today’s brief prophetic cycles fall into the category of divine flexing.
 They are not told here in a narrative fashion, not even being brought up in any order or mentioning all the names of the prophets involved.
 The resulting emphasis is on the destruction of these communities and the power that God showed in doing so.
 Just like the examples from nature, the known ruins of one of the dead towns is held up for contemplation.
 These might be the ruins of Mada’in Saleh that we’ve seen referenced in the Quran a few times before, but it is worth noting that the destruction here is called “a rain of evil,” which aligns more with how the Quran will later describe the destruction of ‘Aad.
 The Quran links Mada’in Saleh with the Thamudi people who it described as being annihilated by seismic destruction.
 So perhaps it is another abandoned town the Quran is referencing.
-Anyhow, the emphasis is far more upon the destruction God is capable and willing to execute, so that the only moral driven home is “don’t mess with God.”
+Anyhow, the emphasis is far more upon the destruction God is capable and willing to execute, rather than prophetic narrative, so that the only moral driven home is “don’t mess with God.”

 Though the images in today’s flexing are familiar, they do show a welcome variety in presentation.
 We’re used to seeing God lauded for His command of time, but today’s adulations measure that time by shadows more than celestial bodies.
 I want to note that ayat 45-46 demonstrate a weird translation choice on Sahih’s part and I don’t understand it.
 Perhaps it is because the text says God draws the shadow “toward Us,” and this idea is hard to make sense of when God is an omni-present non-spatial being.
 Sahih just seems to have preferred replacing it with an unrelated idiom.
 The whole image is strangely put anyways, as the sun is said to be made “for it” (for the shadows?).
 I take it all to mean at a deeper level that God is able to manipulate time, which would be read through shadows and the position of the sun, and that control over shadows isn’t actually the substance of the boast.

 There’s also the usual references to the six-day creation, the command of weather, the creation of mankind from water, and the existence of the sun and moon.
-I find it interesting my copy of Sahih International explains the “water” that man is created from to be semen.
+I find it interesting that Sahih International explains the “water” that man is created from to be semen.
 Many Quran-science apologists seize upon the idea that the Quran already knew about the primordial soup, but perhaps Sahih is concerned because the Quran has also said mankind is created from clay?
 Perhaps it doesn’t want to alienate its readers who believe that (whether or not the rest of life evolved) God directly created mankind.
-The sun and moon ayah is also significant in the Quran-science discussion because the sun is desribed as a “fiery lamp” and the moon as “luminous.”
+The sun and moon ayah is also significant in the Quran-science discussion because the sun is described as a “fiery lamp” and the moon as “luminous.”
 Is the Quran demonstrating unprecedented scientific knowledge the the moon’s light is reflective?
 There’s a whole lot of semantic argument around that one, and it deserves its own post with a wider view.
 Another time.